falkr/ttm4115/pages/deliveries-t2.md

 Describe 3 use cases for the major features of your system.
 Choose use cases at the sea-level.
 Follow the table format proposed in the book and shown on page 150.

-**Hints:** Most likely, each of the use cases will fit on a single page in portrait orientation.
-(So use about 3 pages in total.)
+**Hints:** Most likely, each of the use cases will fit on a single page.

 ### Criteria for the Use Case Part